-- Nuisance dog barking affects the amenity of an area, giving rise to complaints to Council which are difficult and time consuming to resolve. - Council's Rangers have adopted a set procedure to deal with barking dog issues involving discussing the problem with the offending owners and sending the complainant the Council's Barking Dog Information Pack, in the first instance. - Providing advice to owners about means to overcome excessive barking i.e. specialised training, citronella collars, changes to dog's behaviour. - Distributing information about improvements to housing designs to take into account the needs of dog's e.g. adequate exercise area, fencing, and shade.
+- Nuisance dog barking affects the amenity of an area, giving rise to complaints to Council which are difficult and time consuming to resolve.
+Council's Rangers have adopted a set procedure to deal with barking dog issues involving discussing the problem with the offending owners and sending the complainant - the Council's Barking Dog Information Pack, in the first instance.